Welcome to Duckling Nursery

 Welcome to Ducklings Nursery!

-We hope you all had a wonderful summer holiday and are looking forward to the new school year.
+We hope you all had a wonderful winter holiday and are looking forward to the new school term.

-Our teaching staff are Miss Goddard (Butterflies group leader), Ms Abel (Ladybirds group leader), Ms El Ghitaoui (Bees group leader AM) and Mrs Flynn (Bees group leader PM).
+Our teaching staff are Miss Goddard (Butterflies group leader), Mrs Redmayne-Todd (Ladybirds group leader Mon & Tues), Mrs Dhani (Ladybirds group leader Wed Thurs & Fri), Ms El Ghitaoui (Bees group leader AM) and Mrs Flynn (Bees group leader PM).

 Our sessions run at the following times;